Cool Love

-Cool Love is a song by American rock group Pablo Cruise, from their album Reflector in 1981 (see 1981 in music).
+"Cool Love" is a song by American rock group Pablo Cruise, released in 1981 as the first single from their album Reflector.

 Background

 David Jenkins sings the lead vocal on this ballad, telling his lover some of the ways their love is "cool" and summing it up that "cool love baby, that's what it's all about."

 Charts

-It was released as a single, the fifth and final Top 40 hit for the band, and reached No. 13 on the Billboard Hot 100.
+The song was the fifth and final top 40 hit for the band, reaching No. 13 on the Billboard Hot 100.